jumbatm/enumerate/README.md

 }

 ```
-This works not only with vectors, but with any type that supports iterators - it does nothing but wrapa normal iterator.
+This works not only with vectors, but with any type that supports iterators - it does nothing but wrap any normal iterator.
 See `demo.c` for some examples.